ontology-cbg/ontology-cbg.github.io/source/tutorial.rst

 Advanced user
 ^^^^^^^^^^^^^

-*Note: Before beginning, ensure the ONTOLOGY workspace does not contain a folder called DBC999*.
+*Note: Before beginning, ensure the ONTOLOGY workspace does not contain a folder called OAT002*.

+This tutorial uses data in the *advanced_2plate.zip* folder; download and unzip before beginning

 Open ONTOLOGY and select **DNA Barcoding**.
-Then, select the Rocket Ship logo at the bottom right to launch the advanced used module.
+Then, select the S/A button at the bottom right to launch the advanced used module.

 1. **PREPARE**

     a.
 For *Run name*, you can enter anything you'd like, but we suggest *DBC_Advanced_Tutorial*
     b.
-In the **Kit Info** fields, enter **DBC999** as the batch ID and leave the marker as COI and the primer as AR01.
+In the **Kit Info** fields, enter **OAT002** as the batch ID and leave the marker as COI and the primer as AR01.
     c.
 Check boxes 1 and 2 for 'Plate(s)'
     d.
-Select upload metadata and then select the 'DNAbarcode_tutorial/metadata' folder; both will be uploaded
+Select upload metadata and then select the metadata file; both will be uploaded
     e.
-Select specimen images, then select the 'DNAbarcode_tutorial/specimen_images' folder
+Select specimen images, then select the 'specimen_images' folder to upload
     f.
-Select 'DNAbarcode_tutorial/array images'
+Select 'array images'; select all images and upload
     g.
 Click the next arrow, and then review the Run Summary.
 Once complete, click the forward arrow to proceed to **Analyze**

 2. **ANALYZE**